Senior Medicare Patrol

 SMP projects match a volunteer’s skills and interests to the needs of the program.
 As a result, SMP volunteers may serve Medicare beneficiaries, their families, and caregivers in many creative ways.
-However, there are six types of activities most commonly conducted by SMP volunteers nationwide:
+However, there are four types of activities most commonly conducted by SMP volunteers nationwide:

 - Assist with administration: Help with work such as copying, filing, data entry, and placing outbound phone calls in support of SMP activity

 - Distribute information: Help with transporting and disseminating SMP information materials to sites and events; may include presenting prepared copy or performing scripted activities for small groups

 - Staff exhibits: Help by staffing information kiosks or exhibits at events such as health fairs; also may provide general information about SMP to the public and answer basic questions